bookit-app/integration-test-runner/README.md

 ## Test Scenarios Covered

 The list below is the high level listing of the test scenarios covered.
-Both positive and negative test scenarios are executed:
+Both positive and negative test scenarios are executed in total there are `212` test scripts which are executed with the current version.

 - Security Tests